When a self-employed person gets ill | Our Services | KelaSkip to content

 When a self-employed person gets ill

-2. The amount of the allowance is based on an annual income.
-You can estimate the amount of the allowance using an online benefit calculator (in Finnish).
+1. The amount of the allowance is based on an annual income.
+There is an online calculator (in Finnish) you can use to estimate how much your allowance will be.

-1. If you are able to work part-time despite the illness, you may be granted partial sickness allowance.
+1. If you are able to work part-time in spite of an illness, you may be granted partial sickness allowance.
 The amount of the partial sickness allowance is half that of the sickness allowance.

 2. You can support your work capacity by arranging occupational health services for yourself or by participating in rehabilitation arranged by Kela or by the pension provider.